IT50/book/en/theory/network.md

 - *Protocol.* **Protocols** are guidelines of communication in a layer.
 They specify rules about sending, receiving, and interpreting data.

 - *Packet.* When transferring continuous data, it is constructed into many small chunks called **packets**, each with some kind of identification.
-Two senses of the packet concept exist in diffeent layers.
+Two senses of the packet concept exist in different layers.
 In the transport layer, packets are of a transport layer protocol, and these packets get delivered all across the network.
-In the data link layer, packets are of a data link protocol communicating two devices.
+In the data link layer, packets are of a data link protocol communicating two devices that are directly connected together.

 ## The OSI Model